marcocspereira/intro-js/javascript/README.md

 ## Hoisting

-## Call Stack: Execution context and the execution stack
+## Call Stack: Execution Context and the Execution Stack

 ## "This" keyword

 ## Closures

+## Objects: Inheritance and the Prototype Chain

+## Concurrency